HirePatriots Steps to Success

 Seventh Step: Enlist the help of volunteers.

-You have a business to run.
-You may not have the time or energy to devote to promoting HirePatriots, base by base, community by community.
+If you have a business to run you may not have the time or energy to devote to promoting HirePatriots, base by base, community by community.
 But there are hundreds of people and service organizations that will enthusiastically embrace our program and pass out fliers, put up posters and distribute business cards for you: Retired Senior citizens, Veteran Orgs., the Rotary and other community service clubs, Church groups and many others. – They will thank you for the opportunity to participate in this beloved patriotic outreach and national movement.

 Giving brief speeches at these clubs and passing out fliers for them to give to their friends and neighbors will create a grassroots movement of volunteers. — Just by doing a Google search for US veteran and community service organizations in your region, you will find hundreds of opportunities to speak and to share about HirePatriots.com.
 Call them; tell them about HirePatriots and ask to be a guest speaker or to have a few minutes to share at a meeting. – If you tell our stories and provide them with fliers and instructions, you will not only be getting numbers of people to spread the word about your regional HirePatriots website; but, you will be spreading the word about your business too.